 ASE A5 Brakes Practice Test

 51. A vehicle with a Hydroboost brake system has reduced braking performance.
-Which of the these could be the cause?
+Which of these could be the cause?

 • A. Low manifold vacuum.